 - “The parties may not modify these clauses except to update any information in Annex B, in which case they will inform the authority where required.
 This does not preclude the parties from adding additional commercial clauses where required.”

-SaaS suppliers should only agree amendments to EU model clauses that are purely commercial in nature or which intend to explain how some of the model clause rights should work in practice.
+SaaS suppliers should only agree amendments to EU standard contractual clauses that are purely commercial in nature or which intend to explain how some of the model clause rights should work in practice.

 For example the following changes would be acceptable: